Samuel W. Koster: Post-World War II

 After the war Koster served with the 20th and 2d Armored Divisions at Fort Hood, Texas, including assignments as a battalion commander and division staff officer.
 He then served in the Intelligence staff section (G-2) at the Far East Command headquarters in Japan.
 After returning to the United States in 1949, he was assigned as a tactical officer at West Point.

-Korean War

 During the Korean War Koster returned to Asia, serving with both Operations and Training (G-3) and G-2 staff sections of the Far East Command and the Eighth United States Army.
 He was then assigned to direct Eighth Army's United Nations Partisan Infantry Korea operations against North Korea.

 Post-Korean War

 After the war Koster completed the Armed Forces Staff College.
 He was subsequently posted to the Office of the U.S. Army G-3, where he served for three years in the Operations Directorate.
 In July, 1956 Koster was assigned to Supreme Headquarters Allied Powers Europe (SHAPE) in Paris, where he served as deputy secretary and then secretary of the staff.
 In 1959 he returned to the United States and began attendance at the National War College, from which he graduated in 1960.
 In the early 1960s Koster was assigned to Fort Benning, Georgia, where he served as commander of the 29th Infantry Battle Group, followed by command of the 1st Infantry Brigade.

 He then served as director of the Infantry Center and School's Command and Staff Department, followed by assignment as chief of staff of the Infantry Center and School.
 Koster was assigned to Eighth United States Army in South Korea in 1964, serving as deputy assistant G-3 and assistant G-3.
 In April 1966, he was assigned as director of the Plans and Programs Division in the Office of the Army's Assistant Chief of Staff for Force Development.
 By 1967 he had attained the rank of Major General, and at the height of the Vietnam War was assigned to command Task Force Oregon.
 The task force was later reorganized as the reactivated 23rd Infantry (Americal) Division.